LSDemian/unity3d-store/README.md

 1. Download the unity3d-store unityproject file you want and double-click it.
 It'll import all the necessary files into your project.
 2. Drag the "Soomla" Prefab into your scene.
 You should see it listed in the "Hierarchy" panel.
 3. Click on the "Soomla" Prefab you just added and in the "Inspector" panel change the values for "Custom Secret", "Public Key" and "Soom Sec":
-    - "Custom Secret" - is an encryption secret you provide that'll be used to secure your data.
+    - "Custom Secret" - is an encryption secret you provide that will be used to secure your data.
     - "Public Key" - is the public key given to you from Google. (iOS doesn't have a public key).
     - "Soom Sec" - is a special secret SOOMLA uses to increase your data protection.
     **Choose both secrets wisely.
 You can't change them after you launch your game!**